izimobil/django-rest-framework-datatables/README.rst

 Overview
 --------

-Seamless integration between Django REST framework and Datatables (https://datatables.net)
+Seamless integration between Django REST framework and Datatables (https://datatables.net).

+When you call your API with ``?format=datatables`` it will return a JSON structure that is fully compatible with what Datatables expects.
+It handles searching, filtering, ordering and most usecases you can imagine with Datatables.

+The great benefit of django-rest-framework-datatables is that you don't have to create a different API, your API will be untouched unless you specify the datatables format on your request.

 Requirements
 ------------